elBukkit/MagicPlugin/MIGRATION.md

 * I removed the legacy player data migration.
 If you still have old playername-based player data, you will need to use 2.9.9 to migrate, and the player must log in.
 Player data has been UUID-based since 2.9.0 so hopefully you're all migrated by now.

+* I changed more spell parameters, mostly the material/brush related ones.
+Sorry, trying to get this settled for 3.0.

 ## 2.9.9

 * I removed the block populator.
 It will be part of a separate plugin, MagicWorlds: http://dev.bukkit.org/bukkit-plugins/magicworlds/